KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 -  Possibility to hide measurements and request missing from the device
 -  Easier change of a device from an installation to another without the help of KOLIBRI Cloud support
 -  Easier replacement of a defect sending device without the help of KOLIBRI Cloud support
+-  Possibility to send request for missing data

 ----